 To make things even easier, we’ve added error budget and burn rate alerting into service level management!
 Error budgets and burn rates help you quickly see when business-critical services are experiencing service degradations or failures, often before customers even notice a problem.
-With today’s update, you can automate alert thresholds and set up alerts for error budgets and burn rates.
+You can automate alert thresholds and set up alerts for error budgets and burn rates.
 These enhancements allow you to alert on critical metrics related to your service levels, helping you reduce downtime and achieve your SLOs.

 Establish a mature SLI and SLO alerting strategy

 By building a mature alerting strategy for SLIs, SLOs, error budgets, and burn rates, you can detect and resolve issues sooner to help avoid missing internal SLOs and your customers’ SLAs.
+We'll show you how to do this using New Relic.
 You’ll first need to identify business-critical applications and services, rolling them up into SLIs and SLOs, with the one-click setup in New Relic.
 Then, you’ll want to optimize your alerts based on the best practices described in the How to apply alerts to error budgets and burn rates section.
 When you optimize your alerts this way, you’ll be able to immediately analyze your performance and make informed decisions about where you need to invest resources to meet your business objectives.

 Make sure you avoid alert fatigue!